 17. Sendhil Mullainathan

 Mullainathan was born in Chennai (formerly Madras), in Tamil Nadu state, in India, in 1972, but he grew up in the countryside.
 He holds a PhD (1998) from Harvard University.
-A Co-Founder of the Abdul Latif Jameel Poverty Action Lab (J-PAL) at Harvard University, Mullainathan is currently Robert C. Waggoner Professor of Economics there.
+He is currently University Professor, Professor of Computation and Behavioral Science, and George C. Tiao Faculty Fellow at the University of Chicago’s Booth School of Business.

 Mullainathan has cast his net widely, writing on many traditional behavioral economics topics such as racial discrimination, government and corporate corruption, corporate governance (especially CEO salaries), labor markets, energy policy, and much more.
 However, he has also written on such innovative topics as the interrelationship between poverty and psychological factors.
 For example, in one widely discussed study Mullainathan and his coworkers found that the stresses associated with financial insecurity can measurably impair cognitive function.
 In another study, he found that giving workers more “self-control” in the form of voluntary contracts that penalize failure to meet production targets produces measurable increases not only in worker productivity, but in worker satisfaction, as well — presumably, due to the pleasurable sense of having greater workplace autonomy.
 In addition to such innovative work on the psychology of microeconomics, Mullainathan has also contributed more wide-ranging theoretical studies, such as a 2017 NBER Working Paper that provides an in-depth analysis of the very real strengths, but also the grave potential dangers, of incorporating machine learning technology into behavioral economics research.